Cubarhande/E-commerece-Tech-Shop/README.md

 # E-commerece-Tech-Shop

 Tech-Shop
+The website techshop.png has been converted to a png format.

 The project involves designing a responsive tech shop website called "TECH SHOP" The website will be built using HTML, CSS, JavaScript, and Bootstrap to create a visually appealing and user-friendly online shopping experience .